 We will hear about the history and architecture of the Abbey in some detail, moving from one location of interest to the next.
 At various points there will be a pause for the Purcell Club to sing suitable musical pieces ranging from the 16th to 21st centuries.
 On returning to the Nave for the final part of the tour, a short piece will be played by one of the Abbey organists to demonstrate the Abbey’s magnificent organ.
 The tour ends with the choir singing a piece of suitable solemnity around the Unknown Warrior’s Grave as the lights dim.

-Our coach will leave Grayshott in mid-afternoon to take us to Westminster Abbey, where we will first have a buffet dinner in the Cellerarium, within the Abbey Cloisters.
+Our coach will leave Grayshott at 15.15 pm to take us to Westminster Abbey, where we will first have a buffet dinner in the Cellerarium, within the Abbey Cloisters.
 At 18.45 we will go into the Abbey for our tour.
 This is expected to finish around 21.15, allowing us to get back to Grayshott by c23.15.